sharpeagle117/Zoe-s-games/README.md

 ## Project Documentation

 ### 1. Virtual Machine Network Configuration
-*This image demonstrates the VirtualBox adapter settings, ensuring the client machine is strictly isolated to the Internal Network and must route through the firewall.*
+*This image demonstrates the VirtualBox adapter settings, ensuring the client machines are strictly isolated to the Internal Network and must route through the firewall.*
 ![VirtualBox Network Settings](link-to-your-image.jpg)

 ### 2. Pre-Deployment Data Integrity Verification